MFL Policy

 - Spanish is the language that is taught in our school.

-- The curriculum that is followed is based on the guidance given in the revised National Curriculum, using Language Angels scheme of work as a basis.
+- The curriculum that is followed is based on the guidance given in the revised National Curriculum, using the Language Angels scheme of work as a basis to create our bespoke, personalised Spanish curriculum.

 The children are taught to know and understand how to: